 Weighted admission criteria is used in the selection of students for entry into the ADN program.
 Current weighted admission criteria are listed on the OCtech ADN webpage.
-Students must be able to independently lift 25 lbs.
-Students must maintain an 80% or higher in all Nursing courses in order to progress through the program.
+Students must maintain an 80% average or higher in all Nursing courses in order to progress through the program.
+Students must also meet the Core Performance Standards for the didactic and clinical environment regarding physical demands and communication skills.